-The Fresh Prince of Bel-Air launched the acting career of Will Smith, but it wasn’t just the now four-time Oscar nominee that helped make the sitcom a classic.
+The Fresh Prince of Bel-Air launched the acting career of Will Smith, but it wasn’t just the Oscar winner that helped make the sitcom a classic.
 The show made household names out of Alfonso Ribeiro (helped by the iconic Carlton dance) and James Avery as Uncle Phil, while also featuring memorable performances from Karyn Parsons as Hilary Banks, Tatyana Ali as Ashley Banks, and Joseph Marcell as Geoffrey.

 Who’s taking on those roles in the new series?
 Well, sit right there as we introduce you to the cast of Bel-Air.